Nolan Arenado Player Props: Cardinals vs. Reds

-Nolan Arenado and his .385 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the St. Louis Cardinals against the Cincinnati Reds and Ben Lively on June 9 at 8:15 PM ET.
+On Saturday, Nolan Arenado (.410 on-base percentage in past 10 games, 91 points above season-long percentage) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 2:15 PM ET.

-In his most recent game, he strung together two hits (going 2-for-3 with a double) against the Rangers.
+In his previous game, he hit a home run while going 2-for-4 against the Reds.

 Nolan Arenado Game Info & Props vs. the Reds